 Students who have lived in the US for most of their life still must apply as international

 students.
 Students who were born outside of the US but have permanent US residency

 The application requires either a TOEFL, SAT, or an ACT score.
 Which do you recommend

-Every student wishing to apply for admission is required to take one of the exams
+Every student wishing to apply for admission from a non-English speaking country is

 I have the only copy of my original high school transcripts, diploma, and/or TOEFL